|

 7. Sunday is a Rest Day For France

 Sunday is the traditional day of rest in France.
-You will find most French restaurants, banks, and shops closed throughout the country, including Paris.
+Most French restaurants, banks, and shops, including Paris, are closed nationwide.
 However, the famous shopping district Champs Elysées remains open seven days a week.
 But there, you will find many overpriced cafes and international shops that will feel less French.

 8. French Dine Late